 Expert dining tip: If you go to Lien Hoa at lunch, you can order the Com Dia, a plate of rice with assorted dishes of the day.
 It’s a great way to try a little of everything without over-ordering.

 Duong starts me off with a plate of Banh Cuon.
 In Hanoi, Banh Cuon came as a small pile of paper thin rice noodles, topped with crispy fried onions.

 Don’t miss my post about Hanoi Vegetarian Food: The Complete Guide for Vegetarians Visiting Hanoi →

-In Hue, vegan Banh Cuon is a spring roll of thick rice noodle, stuffed with fresh veggies.
+In Hue vegetarian restaurants, vegan Banh Cuon is a spring roll of thick rice noodle, stuffed with fresh veggies.
 The dip, a creamy peanut-infused soy paste, is what really makes the dish come alive.

 Banh Loc is a tiny rice flour dumpling containing a smidgen of mushroom.
 Again, the dipping sauce brings out the flavour of what might otherwise be a bland dish.

 The Banana Buds in Sesame was my favourite dish at Lien Hoa.
 It has a chewy texture and is used a stand-in for chicken on Buddhist days.
 The sesame adds a light nutty flavour.
 Eating it, I couldn’t imagine that this dish was somehow related to bananas!

 No Vietnamese vegetarian food tour is complete without tomato tofu.
 In Hue vegetarian restaurants, tofu tends to be served in large fried hunks that give it a tough skin you have to bite through.
 It’s perfectly polite to pick the entire piece up with your chopsticks and take a chomp out of it – no need to cut it beforehand as we might do at home.